 What is a Homestead Exemption?

-As explained in our blog post on the new California Homestead Exemption, a homestead exemption is a regulation that shields a homeowner’s principal residence from creditors in the case of bankruptcy, judgment creditor, or death of a spouse.
+A homestead exemption is a regulation that shields a homeowner’s principal residence from creditors in the case of bankruptcy, judgment creditor, or death of a spouse.
 The California Constitution provides that “[t]he Legislature shall protect, by law, from forced sale a certain portion of the homestead and other property of all heads of families.”
 Cal.
 Const.
 Art.
 XX, § 1.5.

 What Does a Homestead Exemption Do?